It is yet another thing to claim something is voluntary yet tell them it is "required". The latter has happened (again), when it comes to Greek debt.

 The Financial Times reports Athens banks told of debt buyback ?duty?

-Yiannis Stournaras made clear the country?s four largest banks, which together hold about ?17bn of government bonds, would be required to sell their entire holdings even though the buyback is billed as ?voluntary?.
+Yiannis Stournaras made clear the country?s four largest banks, which together hold about ?17bn of government bonds, would be required to sell their entire holdings even though the buyback is billed as ?voluntary?."Voluntarily Forced"

 It was the ?patriotic duty? of Greek bankers to ensure the success of the buyback, due to be launched next week by the country?s debt management agency with up to ?14bn of additional European funding, Mr Stournaras said on Wednesday.